 Forgetful or reluctant?
 Evidence on reminder response and donor behavior from panel data. (with Mette Trier Damgaard and Laura Villalobos) The Economics of Philanthropy.
 Book Chapter

 We study reminder response behavior for membership renewals in a large charitable membership program and the interaction with additional giving.
 Using panel data with over 440,000 member-year observations, we show which characteristics predict renewals and early renewals of the membership program.
 We further show the negative association between late respondents and additional giving, thus providing evidence against the simple transaction cost model as an explanation for variations in reminder response rates.
 The study is a first step towards designing a more efficient and more targeted reminder process for charities.

-Nudging à la carte - A field experiment on climate friendly food choice. (with Verena Kurz) Behavioral Public Policy, forthcoming
+Nudging à la carte - A field experiment on climate friendly food choice. (with Verena Kurz) Behavioral Public Policy, 2019